 I had to order this enamel basin in from US Amazon, and it was perfect for this.
 Take your time with this dish.
 To get it right, I would give yourself two days.

-Analyse the Timpano recipe.
+Analyse this Stanley Tucci Timpano recipe.
 Spend a long afternoon shopping for ingredients.
 Make the sauce ahead of time.
 Prepare the eggs, cheese, and salami a day before.
 Early morning, boil the pasta and cool it ready for assembly.
 After baking let it rest.
 And rest.

 A good hour will allow this settle nicely and let the treasure trove of flavours be absorbed by pasta inside.
 But don’t leave it to rest in the kitchen.
 Have it on display to your guests.
 Let the anticipation build about what delights await inside.